appyoumake/Appyoumake/docs/COMPONENTS REFERENCE - server_code.php file.md

 }
 ```
 **Parameters:**
- * $app_config: Content of the conf.json file as a PHP object that is created for each app, and used by Mlab to store details such as the last compilation checksum, title of the app, permissions required, etc.
+ * $app_config: Content of the conf.json file as a PHP object that is created for each app, and used by Appyoumake to store details such as the last compilation checksum, title of the app, permissions required, etc.
- * $app_object: A [Doctrine](http://www.doctrine-project.org/) object which contains the row from the _app_ table in the Mlab database tha represents the current app.
+ * $app_object: A [Doctrine](http://www.doctrine-project.org/) object which contains the row from the _app_ table in the Appyoumake database tha represents the current app.
 Can be read, but not written to.
 You access value through a traditional "getter", so to get the current version you can use _$app_object->getActiveVersion();_ for instance.
  * $app_path: The full path to the app directory.
-This will typically be /path/to/mlab/app_directory/this_app/1, where this_app = a unique 32 bytes ID that each Mlab app has and 1 = the version number.
+This will typically be /path/to/mlab/app_directory/this_app/1, where this_app = a unique 32 bytes ID that each Appyoumake app has and 1 = the version number.
 Under this path you can expect to find /css and /js directories where you place Javascript or CSS files.